Welcome,

 About Me

 Hello!
 You can call me DROM.
 Collecting has been a lifelong passion, spanning decades.
-I’ve delved into various areas, from numismatics (coin collecting) to Japanese manga, often trading or selling entire sets to pursue new interests in the hobby.
-Trading cards and Funko Pop! figurines have held a special place in my heart for almost thirty years all together.
+I’ve delved into various areas, such as numismatics and Japanese manga, often trading or selling entire sets to pursue new interests in the hobby.
+Trading cards and Funko Pop! figurines have held a special place in my heart.
+In fact, I have been collecting and trading them for over thirty years all together.

 More recently, 3D printing became a healthy obsession.
 I can use it to create both models and cards – A tailored collection of my own!!!